GetDutchie/brick/docs/data/models.md

 }
 ```

 ?> Every `import` in a model definition file will be copied to `brick.g.dart` and available to the adapters.
 This is useful for field-level generators or class-level annotations that stringified functions (`RestSerializable#endpoint`).
+Please note that only absolute imports are supported inside `.model.dart` files, as these imports are directly copied to `brick.g.dart`.